-- 1.68.
-Any conditions attached to a Premises Licence will be proportionate and will be: - Relevant to the need to make the proposed building suitable as a gambling facility - Directly related to the premises and the type of licence applied for - Fairly and reasonably related to the scale and type of premises; and - Reasonable in all other respects. - 1.69.
+- 1.66.
+Any conditions attached to a Premises Licence will take into account any mandatory and default conditions, be proportionate and will be: - Relevant to the need to make the proposed building suitable as a gambling facility - Directly related to the premises and the type of licence applied for - Fairly and reasonably related to the scale and type of premises; and - Reasonable in all other respects. - 1.67.
 Decisions upon individual conditions will be made on a case-by-case basis.
 The Licensing Authority will expect the applicant to offer his/her own suggestions as to the way in which the Licensing Objectives can be achieved.
 The Licensing Authority may, however, exclude a condition and substitute it with one that is either more or less restrictive.
-In this instance the Licensing Authority will give clear and regulatory reasons for so doing. - 1.70.
+In this instance, the Licensing Authority will give clear and regulatory reasons for so doing. - 1.68.
 Where there has been a breach of the licence conditions, the Licensing Authority shall have regard to the Council's Environmental Health Enforcement Policy before determining what action (If any) shall be taken.